COVID-19 Safety protocol: Last Updated 10 April 2021

 Signs of illness

 Should associates or clients show any signs of colds, coughs, flu, sore throat, COVID-19, we ask that the session/s are moved online/phone for 10 days.
-Also, if either party have knowingly been in the presence of someone with symptoms we ask that you revert to online/phone sessions for 10 days.
+Also, if either party have knowingly been in the presence of someone with symptoms or needing to isolate we ask that you revert to online/phone sessions for 10 days.
 All will need to follow the current guidelines for getting tested and provide details for Track & Trace.

 Each party holds an obligation to be aware of and report to the other, any factors which may occur which could increase the risk of infection/transmission during the face-to-face sessions.
 Prior to each meeting, both associate/client will be self-assessed as to whether they have adhered to the current guidelines within the last 10 days and/or whether the client’s job (e.g. key worker) generates a greater risk to the associate/practice.
 Prior to each session we ask of each of you: Have your circumstances enabled you to adhere to the current government guidelines within the last 10 days?